jeremymiller00/Predicting-Success-in-Online-Education/docs/project_plan.md

 Nevertheless, for some presentations the corresponding previous B/J presentation do not exist and therefore the J presentation must be used to inform the B presentation or vice versa.
 In the dataset this is the case of CCC, EEE and GGG modules.

+Some of the estimated final scores are above 100 with many nearing 200, indicating that some of the modules are 'double-modules'.
+I was able to determine which model/presentation combinations were double modules with the following method:

+* Determine that all students with estimated final scores above 100 were in a presentation of module DDD.
+Among students with estimated final scores above 100, DDD was the only module present.

+* Create a dataframe with this subset (student with a score over 100 in module DDD) with a columns for each presentation.
+Analyze the value counts of each presentation to see that the only presentations with values greater than zero are 2013J and 2014B.

+* Conclude that module DDD presentation 2013J and module DDD presentation 2014B were double modules.
+Go back and moltiply the estimated final scores for those modules by 0.5

 ### Questions about data set
 Are the courses undergraduate or postgraduate?